 Name assignment occurs in much the same way as the basic method, but incorporates a language model that represents the probability of a name being assigned to one of the faces in the image given its context in the caption.
-The language model weights the names by this probability of being pictured.
-This allows the assignment to favor names that are more probably pictured over other less probable names.
-This weighting of certain correspondences over others gives a better final assignment of faces to names.
+The language model weights the names by their probability of being pictured.
+This allows the assign-